Content promotion seems to be the part of content marketing that most people struggle with.

 Those are the posts that do well in groups.

 Here’s another example of a post that I did in Digital Marketing On LinkedIn:

 Again, the reason this post did well is because I tried to relate to my audience in the description of the post.

-Forming Relationships With People Through Commenting
+Forming Relationships with People Through Commenting

 Through commenting alone, I’ve been able to form relationships with people who become loyal fans and people that I also get to learn a ton from.
 Some of those people have become hugely valuable to our growth.

-For example: I met Danavir Sarria of CopyMonk when I saw him post in Cult of Copy, and then ended up sharing his post on Grow and Convert because I thought it was such a unique example of content marketing.
+For example, I met Danavir Sarria of CopyMonk when I saw his post in Cult of Copy, and then ended up sharing his post on Grow and Convert because I thought it was such a unique example of content marketing.
 Through sharing his content and commenting on his work, I formed a relationship with someone who has become a great asset to Grow and Convert, and someone I’ve been able to learn from.

 When you comment on other people’s threads, they’re more likely to comment on your posts when you share.
 So the more you comment in communities, the more “friends” that will like your post.